340:40-7-11. Sources of income considered

 (C) Profit sharing.
 Households who operate S corporations, general or limited partnerships, or limited liability companies (LLC) may receive profit sharing that is reported on the household's personal income tax return.

 (ii) Partnerships are unincorporated businesses with two or more partners.
-When a household member is a partner in a business, he or she is considered self-employed and not an employee of the business.
+When a household member is a partner in a business, he or she is considered self-employed and not one of the business's employees.
 Each partner receives a profit share from the business.
-When a business is considered a: • 7
+When a business is considered a: • 8

-(II) limited partnership or other LLC member, each partner's share of the business income is shown as self-employment income or unearned profit sharing income on his or her federal income tax form. • 9
+(II) limited partnership or other LLC member, each partner's share of the business income is shown as self-employment income or unearned profit-sharing income on his or her federal income tax form. • 10

 (E) Seasonal self-employment.
-Self-employment income intended to meet the household's needs for only part of the year is averaged over the period of time it is intended to cover. • 11
+Self-employment income intended to meet the household's needs for only part of the year is averaged over the time period it is intended to cover. • 12

 (F) Annualized self-employment income.
 Self-employment income that represents a household's annual support is averaged and annualized over a 12-month period, even when the income is received in a short time period.